ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 *   **macOS:** Creating a dedicated installation script using Homebrew.
 *   **Windows:** Developing an installation method using a package manager like Chocolatey or Scoop.
 *   **Testing:** Establishing a testing pipeline for each supported platform.

+### 12.4.
+Content-Addressable Project Management

+The current project integrity check (comparing a file's hash upon a name collision) is a crucial safeguard against data corruption.
+However, it does not prevent a user from importing the exact same audio content under different filenames, leading to redundant projects, wasted disk space, and unnecessary transcription costs.

+A more advanced future implementation would make the system **content-addressable**.

+*   **Future Design:** This would involve creating a central index file (e.g., `~/.shutri/hash_index.toml`) that maps the unique SHA-256 hash of every imported audio file to its corresponding project name.
+*   **Enhanced Workflow:** Before importing any new file, `shutri` would first calculate its hash and check this central index.
+If the hash already exists, the application would notify the user that the audio has already been imported (e.g., "This audio content already exists as project 'podcast_v1'.") and prevent the creation of a duplicate project.
+This would make the entire system more robust, efficient, and user-friendly.